 Email is huge!
 It’s become an indispensable part of our lives and our businesses.
-In fact, a report from Statista estimates some 281.1 billion emails are sent every day, worldwide.
-That’s 37 emails for every person on the planet.
-And of all that email, more than half is spam, which is why it's so important to know how to identify spam emails.
+In fact, a report from Statista estimates some 319.6 billion emails are sent every day, worldwide.
+That’s 41 emails for every person on the planet.
+And of all that email, around half is spam, which is why it's so important to know how to identify spam emails.
 Not to mention, spam is annoying, it impacts productivity, and it opens us up to phishing and malware attacks.
 Therefore, it is more important than ever to get educated on how to tell if an email is spam.